Scale your business with our modular plugins.

 change woocommerce language - site language

 Changing the language there will modify your entire website’s language.
 From here, you can also install additional languages on your site.
 For this demonstration, we’ll set up the website selecting Deutsch (German) as the WordPress backend language.
-Simply look for the language in the list, select it and install it on your site.
+Look for the language in the list, select it, and install it on your site.

 install new language